21 Fun and Interesting Facts About Puerto Rico

 interesting facts about puerto rico

-Read any list of interesting facts about Puerto Rico, and you’ll read about El Yunque.
+Read any list of interesting facts about Puerto Rico, and you’ll read about El Yunque National Forest.
 It is the only tropical rainforest in America’s natural forest system.
 It’s 29,000 acres, making it one of the smallest forests in the United States.

 Yet it is brimming with natural wonders and exotic wildlife.
-You can climb up mountains that are more than 3,000 feet tall, and you can watch parrots and frogs frolic.
+You can climb mountains more than 3,000 feet tall and watch parrots and frogs play in their natural habitat.

 7. You Can Walk Along 300 Miles of Beaches